When is Sanditon on TV? Who’s in the cast and what’s it about?

 Sanditon will leave audiences wanting a second series, according to screenwriter Andrew Davies, who revealed: “We haven’t had much chance to talk about it yet, but yeah, I do have a few ideas.
 And in fact the way we end series one, I hope we then get to a point where an audience says, ‘You can’t leave it at that!’

-“Because we enjoy it, we have a great time on the writing team and we want to continue it,” he added.
+He added: “Because we enjoy it, we have a great time on the writing team and we want to continue it.”